johnwcowan/r7rs-work/ProcessesCowan.md

 passing it the string arguments *args*.
 The plist *setup* specifies how the newly created process is set up and connected to the parent process that creates it and possibly to other processes.
+All file descriptors not mentioned in *setup* are closed in the new process.
 It returns a process-object (see below) from which various results can be extracted.

 ## The setup plist